microsoft/botbuilder-js/Dispatch/readme.md

 Use the Dispatch model in cases when:
 1. Your bot consists of multiple modules and you need assistance in routing user's utterances to these modules and evaluate the bot integration.
 2. Evaluate quality of intents classification of a single LUIS model.
-3. Create a text classification model from a TSV text file.
+3. Create a text classification model from text file(s).

 ## Installation
 To install simply invoke npm